AVEVA/CONNECT-data-services-developer-docs/content/api-reference/management/account-tenant.md

 # Tenants

 APIs to manage an OCS Customer tenant account.
 A tenant represents the set of services, applications, data, and configuration state available to a customer.
 Users are associated with a tenant via at least one configured identity provider and access to resources can be managed for those users via the assignment of roles.
 Data and services provided by a tenant may also span geographical regions.
 A tenant has
 APIs to manage an OCS customer tenant.
 Unlike namespaces, tenants are not scoped to a region.
 Tenant level information, such as users and clients, is stored in all supported regions for read-only purposes.
-Write operations for tenant management and identity and access management are only supported through the global base URL.
-Unsupported requests return a status of ``Method Not Allowed`` (405).
-The resolution is to utilize the global base URL (https://dat-b.osisoft.com/) for write operations that are not scoped to a namespace.
+Write operations for tenant management and identity and access management are only supported through the global base URL, such as https://dat-b.osisoft.com/Tenants/{tenantId}.
+Requests to local URLs will return a status of Method Not Allowed (405).

 * Name (was Company Name) – official customer name.
 May not be unique.

 * Alias (was Company Alias) – used during user sign-in to uniquely identify tenant.

 Account level information, such as users and clients, is stored in all supported regions for read-only purposes.
-Write operations for account management and identity management are only supported through the global base URL.
-Unsupported requests return a status of ``Method Not Allowed`` (405).
-The resolution is to utilize the global base URL (https://dat-b.osisoft.com/) for write operations that are not scoped to a namespace.

 ## Properties